palpen/palpen_articles/_posts/2017-08-16-Intro-to-Machine-Learning-Week-7.md

 ## SVM Gaussian kernel parameters, bias and variance, feature scaling

-There are two parameters to tune when using SVM with the Gaussian kernel: C and $\sigma$.
+There are two parameters to tune when using SVM with the Gaussian kernel: C and $$\sigma$$.
 C is just the inverse of the regularization parameters, $\lambda$.
 With greater C, $\lambda$ must be small.
 This means we are more likely to overfit (greater variance).
 Conversely, a small C imply a large $\lambda$.
 This makes it more likely to underfit (greater bias).

 $\sigma$ is the Gaussian kernel parameter controlling the speed at which the value of the function changes as you move away from its peak.
 A smaller $\sigma$ results in a steeper slope around the peak.
 Conversely, a higher $\sigma$ results in a flatter kernel function.